Retraction in academic publishing: History

+Retraction surge

 A 2011 paper in the Journal of Medical Ethics attempted to quantify retraction rates in PubMed over time to determine if the rate was increasing, even while taking into account the increased number of overall publications occurring each year.
 The author found that the rate of increase in retractions was greater than the rate of increase in publications.
 Moreover, the author notes the following:"It is particularly striking that the number of papers retracted for fraud increased more than sevenfold in the 6 years between 2004 and 2009.
 During the same period, the number of papers retracted for a scientific mistake did not even double..." (p.
 251).
 Although the author suggests that his findings may indeed indicate a recent increase in scientific fraud, he also acknowledges other possibilities.
 For example, increased rates of fraud in recent years may simply indicate that journals are doing a better job of policing the scientific literature than they have in the past.
 Furthermore, because retractions occur for a very small percentage of overall publications (fewer than 1 in 1,000 articles), a few scientists who are willing to commit large amounts of fraud can highly impact retraction rates.
 For example, the author points out that Jan Hendrik Schön fabricated results in 15 retracted papers in the dataset he reviewed, all of which were retracted in 2002 and 2003, "so he alone was responsible for 56% of papers retracted for fraud in 2002—2003" (p 252).

 During the COVID-19 pandemic, academia had seen a quick increase in fast-track peer-review articles dealing with SARS-CoV-2 problems.
-As a result, a number of papers have been retracted made "Retraction Tsunami" due to quality and/or data issues, leading many experts to ponder not just the quality of peer review but also standards of retraction practices.
+As a result, a large number of papers have been retracted due to quality and/or data issues, leading many experts to consider both the quality of peer review, as well as the standards of retraction practices.

 Retracted studies may continue to be cited.
 This may happen in cases where scholars are unaware of the retraction, in particular when the retraction occurs long after the original publication.

+The number of journal articles being retracted had risen from about 1,600 in 2013 to 10,000 in 2023.
+Most of the retractions in 2023 were contributed by Hindawi journals.
+The significant number of retractions involving Chinese co-authors—over 17,000 since 2021, including 8,000 from Hindawi journals—has led China to launch a nationwide audit addressing retractions and research misconduct.
+Retractions are also measured among highly cited researchers.